Reverse Diffusion Sequential Monte Carlo Samplers: Method details

 \Cref{alg:annealed-importance-sampler} begins by drawing a set of particles from the proposal distribution $q(\xzero \mid x_t)$.
-Then it gradually transitions these particles by running MCMC with a kernel invariant to the intermediate targets $\nu_k(\xzero)$ for $k=0,\cdots, \nsteps-1$.
-In this work we mainly consider Hamiltonian Monte Carlo \citep[HMC,][]{neal2012mcmc} and Langevin Dynamics \citep[LG,][]{roberts1996exponential}.
+Then it gradually transitions these particles by running MCMC with a kernel invariant to the intermediate targets $\nu_{k+1}(\xzero)$ for $k=0,\cdots, \nsteps-1$.
+In this work we mainly consider Metropolis-Hasting adjusted Langevin dynamics \citep[MALA,][]{roberts1996exponential} and Hamiltonian Monte Carlo \citep[HMC,][]{neal2012mcmc}.
 At each intermediate step, the algorithm updates the importance weights of each particle based on the ratio of successive intermediate targets.